Thomas Hoeren: Academic career

 Hoeren taught at the Faculty of Law of the Heinrich-Heine-University Düsseldorf from April 1994 to June 1997.
 He was appointed as professor of Information, Media and Business Law at the Faculty of Law of the University of Münster and Head of the Institute for Information, Telecommunication and Media Law in June 1997.
 This Institute deals with Civil Law, Public Law and Criminal Law on the Information Law sector and conducts research on Industrial Property Rights and E-Learning.
 Since 2004 Hoeren is appointed a Research Fellow at the Oxford Internet Institute of the Balliol College (Oxford).
 Since 2004 Hoeren was also a lecturer at the Academy of Art of Münster.
 Additionally, he is a lecturer for Information and IT law at the University of Zurich and the University of Vienna.
-Since 2006 he is a laison lecturer of the German National Merit Foundation(Studienstiftung des Deutschen Volkes).
+Since 2006 he is a liaison lecturer of the German National Merit Foundation (Studienstiftung des Deutschen Volkes).